Qambar/jest-slack-reporter-custom-message/README.md

-# Jest JSON Reporter
+# Jest Slack Reporter Custom Message

-Jest reporter that notifies a slack channel via Incoming Webhook integration
+Jest slack reporter that notifies a slack channel via Incoming Webhook integration, you can set your own custom message on success or failure of the test.

 ## Set up